jimburton/scrabble/README.md

 	word is passed from the CLI to the `move` function in the library along with a list of the indices in the `WordPut` that were originally blanks (this is needed so that the code that validates the move doesn't complain about the player not having those letters in their rack).

+## AI

 + **`v-0.5`**:
   + An AI is added, so games can be played against the computer.
-A list of playable positions is maintained as part of the game state.
-The AI player chooses one of these (in a very basic way, not currently trying to get the highest score) and tries to make a word with their tiles that begins or ends with that letter and fits in the available space.
+In order to achieve this, a list of playable positions is maintained as part of the game state.
+This is updated after each word is played -- each new word adds new playable positions but also may reduce the playable space around existing playable positions or remove them entirely.
+The AI player chooses one a playable position in a very basic way, not currently trying to get the highest score.
+It then tries to make a word with their tiles that begins or ends with that letter and fits in the available space.

+	*Work in progress*: The AI would be much better if it were more flexible about choosing where to play.
+At the moment it can only play perpendicularly to en existing word.
+	It could play words that by adding letters to the beginning or end of existing ones, and could play words with the playable position somewhere in the middle.

   + Because the module `Scrabble.Game.AI` needs to share a lot of code with `Scrabble.Game.Game`, common code is moved in its own module, `Scrabble.Game.Internal`.
 A similar change is made to the `Board` code, adding `Scrabble.Board.Internal`.